speech-buddies/VoiceBridge/README.md

-# Project Name
+# VoiceBridge

-Developer Names:
+Developer Names: Kelvin Yu, Luna Aljammal, Mazen Youssef Rawan Mahdi

-Date of project start:
+Date of project start: September 2nd, 2025

-This project is ...
+VoiceBridge is an accessibility interface for individuals with dysarthric speech to easily interact with technology via ASR.

 The folders and files for this project are as follows: